bobiodev/graph-coloring-problem/README.md

 remaining legal values.
 It prioritizes variables that have the least number of options, potentially reducing the branching factor and the search space.

+`Optimization ⚠️` Randomly choice a variable from the sorted variables to avoid the search process getting trapped in local optima.

 #### Least Constraining Value

 Least Constraining Value (LCV) is a heuristic that selects the value that rules out the fewest choices for neighboring variables.
 It considers the impact of each value on the constraints of neighboring variables, preferring values that allow for greater flexibility in subsequent assignments.

+`Optimization ⚠️` Filter the sorted values and return those values which have fewer or equal constraints than the average.

 #### Degree Heuristic